How the Pay As You Earn system works – an employer's perspective

 It includes individuals employing certain care and support workers.
 However employers of other domestic staff (such as chauffeurs, gardeners, nannies) are excluded from having the allowance.
 Certain other employers are also not eligible, for example single person limited companies, where the director is also an employee.

-Employers whose employees are all either under 21 or apprentices under 25 do not need to pay employer’s NIC anyway, so do not need to claim the Employment Allowance.
+Employers whose employees are all either under 21 or apprentices under 25 or veterans, do not need to pay employer’s NIC anyway, so do not need to claim the Employment Allowance.

 How does it work?

 The allowance is given as a credit to reduce the employer’s National Insurance contributions actually payable, up to a maximum of £5,000 over the whole tax year.
 This means an employer could pay their employee anything up to about £830 per week in total in 2023/24 (around £43,000 per annum) and will have no employers NIC to pay as the liability comes under the £5,000 allowance.
 (Alternatively, an employer could employ four full-time employees on the NLW without paying employer NICs.)

 By comparison an employee paid £850 a week in 2023/24 will generate an employer’s NIC liability of around £5,100.
 Under the Employment Allowance, the first £5,000 can be deducted, leaving £100 payable for the tax year.

 Note that any employer’s NIC above £5,000 will only be paid once the Employment Allowance has been exhausted, so in the example above you would pay over no employer’s NIC for the first 11 ‘payment’ months of the tax year (or first three quarters if you are a quarterly payer) and £100 in total over month 12 (or in the final quarter).